mzeynali-ir/ClearMapper/README.md

 }
 ```

-dont forget to share ClearMapper with your friends.
+don't forget to share ClearMapper with your friends.
 thanks :)